Keio-University-Bio2Q/graph-construction-in-qubo-based-recursive-phylogenetic-tree-reconstruction/README.md

-# Phylogeny Reconstruction with Simulated Bifurcation
+# Graph Construction in QUBO-Based Recursive Phylogenetic Tree Reconstruction

 This repository contains the code and released data used for the phylogenetic reconstruction experiments reported in the associated paper.
 Amino-acid (`AA`) and nucleotide (`NT`) analyses are organized separately, while shared neighbor-joining (NJ) and final comparison procedures are provided under `common/`.